healeycodes/py-looper/README.md

 ## py-looper

 Create MP4 clips from an image and a loopable audio file via command line.
+This documentation aims to be reasonably beginner friendly - raise an issue if you find it to be otherwise!

 ### Pre-installation